ansible/awx/docs/docsite/rst/common/settings-menu.rst

    pair: settings menu; configure the controller

-To enter the Settings window for |at|, click **Settings** from the left navigation bar.
-This page allows you to modify your controller's configuration, such as settings associated with authentication, jobs, system, and user interface.
+To enter the Settings window for AWX, click **Settings** from the left navigation bar.
+This page allows you to modify your AWX configuration, such as settings associated with authentication, jobs, system, and user interface.

 .. image:: ../common/images/ug-settings-menu-screen.png